 André Carlisle is an obsessive tweeter and GIF-maker who added writer, podcaster, and amateur journalist to his portfolio.
 He specializes in women’s football across multiple leagues, tournaments, and continents, with a focus on Washington Spirit (NWSL) and Chelsea FCW (WSL).

-Annie Elliott is a U.S. women’s soccer fanatic who started writing about the Washington Spirit as an alternative to annoying everyone in her life with non-stop conversation about them (and to finally put her student journalism skills to use).
-A native Ohioan, she moved to Washington, D.C., over ten years ago and never plans to leave.
+Annie Elliott is a U.S. women’s soccer fan who started writing and podcasting about the Washington Spirit as an alternative to annoying everyone in her life with non-stop conversation about them (and to finally put her student journalism skills to use).
+A native Ohioan, she has now been a resident of Washington, D.C. for over 10 years and once accidentally referred to Audi Field as “home.”
 In addition to soccer, she enjoys baking, reading, and hanging out with her cats.

 Kerry Hess has been obsessed with D.C.
 United ever since he thought their logo was cool in FIFA 08 and picked the team for endless hours of career mode.
 He spent one year at the Catholic University of America, where he met his would-be District-native wife, thus cementing his eventual residence in the area in 2019.
 He tends to look past soccer formations and tactics in order to sanely enjoy the beautiful game.
 He now looks to give back to this community for the years of enjoyable experiences it has given him.